laptopwiki/laptopwiki.github.io/_contribute/create-post.md

 ### ``grand-parent``

-If the parent page is a child too, use the title of the grand - parents page.
+If the parent page is a child too, use the title of the grandparents page.
 Remove the line if not applicable.

 ### ``ancestor``